-Racial Profiling The chief of police shall develop and implement regulations to ening on a form provided by the College District and shall be signed by the person making the complaint.
+Complaints against a College District police officer shall be in writing on a form provided by the College District and shall be signed by the person making the complaint.
 In accordance with law, the College District shall provide to the police officer a copy of the complaint.
-[See COMPLAINTS AGAINST PEACE OFFICER at
+[See COMPLAINTS AGAINST PEACE OFFICER at CHA(LEGAL)]

-Complaints Complaints against a College District police officer shall be in writance with DGBA, FLD, or GB, as appropriate.
+Appeals regarding this complaint process shall be filed in accordance with DGBA, FLD, or GB, as appropriate.